 This is the second class action lawsuit filed in two months over defective refrigerators causing food spoilage.
 A class action lawsuit filed in July alleges LG’s French door refrigerator models contain a defect that causes the interior light to stay on after the doors are closed, resulting in overheating, food spoilage, melted plastic and fire hazard.

-The Samsun refrigerator class action lawsuit is seeking damages, restitution and other awards for class members.
+The Samsung refrigerator class action lawsuit is seeking damages, restitution and other awards for class members.
 A copy of the lawsuit can be read here.

 View all: Class Action Lawsuit and Settlement News